Introduction:

 Roman Forum

 The Roman Forum is next to the Colosseum and was the centre of government, politics, religion and society for 900 years.
 Its significance declined along with the fall of the Roman Empire and for centuries it was used as grazing land, then like to Colosseum, it was plundered for its materials.
-The Forum was rejuvenated in the Renaissance when artists used the area as inspiration, and excavation begun in the 18th and 19th Centuries.
+The Forum was rejuvenated in the Renaissance when artists used the area as inspiration, and excavation began in the 18th and 19th Centuries.

 The Vatican City